gdg-x/hangar/NameBadges/WordMerge/readme.md

 - After word merge, don't forget to visually check each page.
 Some names are longer than the size allowed.
 In that case bump down the font.
 - Kinkos said that it would have been helpful to have registration marks on the sheets to line up the cutter, but they did great anyhow.
 - _NOTE:_ The resultant stack is not alphabetical from top to bottom.
 If you can think of a wordmerge sort that is 3 dimensional like it would need to be post it!

+**BACK** - We chose to print our sponor logos on the back, Which made double sided printing easy to line up.
+If you were to have the copy shop print the same back as on the front, you would have to creatively sort the names so they matched front to back.

+####Print extras blanks!